avdgaag/envp/README.md

 ## Code of Conduct

-Everyone interacting in the EnvParser project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/avdgaag/env_parser/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Envp project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/avdgaag/envp/blob/main/CODE_OF_CONDUCT.md).